 - Sports Medicine Research Internship

 - Orthopedic Clinical Summer Internship

 For those interested in becoming a certified Child Life Specialist, a practicum is an observation experience open to those individuals preparing for a Child Life internship.
 A practicum provides the student an opportunity to become familiar with Child Life services and children’s reactions to hospitalization.
 Observation experiences and assignments encourage the development of communication skills with individuals and groups, provide a supportive environment to integrate theory with clinical practice, and enhance the student’s experience with planning and implementing therapeutic activities.

 Our Practicum Program is currently on hold until further notice.
-We will not be accepting applications for Fall 2020.
+We are not currently accepting applications.